 One more profile painting appeared in the Yamato 2 Roman Album, published in March 1980.
 It was the one and only time this particular piece was used, a “Perspective Illustration” foldout by an artist named Hitoshi Ikematsu whose also did paintings for JAXA and textbooks on space exploration.

 The second interior view had the same vintage as the first.
 The original illustration was absolutely exquisite in its level of detail and served as a basis for a partially-colored version that appeared in the center spread of the 1974 TV “pitch book” (below).

 The first time the general public saw this image in print was when it trumpeted the arrival of Yamato to the pages of Terebi [TV] Land magazine.
 Beginning with the November 1974 issue, exclusive color art and a full-blown manga version by Yuki Hijiri were featured in every issue through the following March.
-This version of the 3/4 cutaway view was masterfully painted by an artist named Hitoshi Ikematsu, and his dating of August 5, 1974 means he did his work a good two months before the series went on the air.
+This version of the 3/4 cutaway view was masterfully painted by Hitoshi Ikematsu, and his dating of August 5, 1974 means he did his work a good two months before the series went on the air.
 Strangely enough, this was also the first place anyone outside the production unit saw the earlier version of Yamato as a giant space rock.

 Since quality control wasn’t yet as heavily enforced as it would be in later years, not every Yamato product that accompanied Series 1 was entirely consistent with official production materials.
 This art from a stationery set by Showa Note was obviously cribbed from the model sheet, but got a few details wrong.
 Nevertheless, it was a huge advancement over the sort of art normally associated with children’s merchandising and was a strong indicator of what would come next.